SEEBURGER Business Integration Suite The central platform for your digital transformation.Download whitepaper now

 B2B integration with SAP S/4HANA is a particularly challenging area.
 The chart below summarises 6 reasons why this is so:

-Figure 8: B2B integration of SAP S/4HANA is paricularly challenging
+Figure 8: The special features of B2B integration with SAP S/4HANA

 The image below shows how complex B2B integration can be: